 - favorite toy(s)

-- at least 7 days of cat litter
+- 14 day supply of cat litter

 - disposable litter pans (aluminum roasting pans work great too)

 - 14 day supply of any medications that your cat needs (again, remember to rotate these so they don’t go bad or lose their effectiveness)